-Sugarcane is a sub-tropical and tropical crop that requires lots of sun and water.
+Sugarcane is a sub-tropical and tropical crop that requires lot of sun and water.
 It has a stout, jointed and fibrous stalk, which can measure 2 to 6 meters in height.
-Beneath its hard outer layer, there is nectarean juice.
+Beneath its hard outer layer, there is nectarine juice.
 However the juice cannot be had as it is.
 After removing the hard outer covering, the inner white stem will have to be squeezed hard to yield the juice.
 Sugarcane is used in the production of sugar, rum, soda, molasses, and ethanol that is used in fuel.

 Sugarcane is a good source of phosphorous and calcium.
 Sugarcane juice is a high-energy drink that is natural, sweet and a healthy alternative for other sugary beverages.

 Nutrition Value of Sugarcane Juice (per glass – 250 ml)